emilannevelink/InterlayerDislocations_Daw/README.md

-# InterlayerDislocations_Daw
+# Interlayer Dislocations
-Calculate the structure or energy of interlayer dislocations in bilayer graphene
+Calculate the structure or energy of interlayer dislocations in bilayer graphene using a method developed by Murray Daw.

 Cite as: